* Ports of call may vary based on itinerary and departure dates selected

 THE MOST SOPHISTICATED AND ELEGANT SHIPS TO DEBUT IN THE PAST 50 YEARS

-The brand new Marina, and her sister Riviera, which debuts in May 2012, are the most beautiful, elegant and sophisticated ships to debut in the past 50 years.
+Oceania's magificient sister ships Marina and Riviera are the most beautiful, elegant and sophisticated ships to debut in the past 50 years.
 Designer touches are everywhere, from the magnificent Lalique Grand Staircase and stunning Owner's Suites furnished in Ralph Lauren Home, they are showcases of the finest residential design and furnishings.
 More than anything, Marina and Riviera personify the Oceania Cruises experience.

 Yet remarkably, with so many additions, the onboard ambiance and experience remains comfortably familiar.
 We have retained everything guests adore about our ships and raised the bar ever higher.
 We look forward to welcoming you aboard.